 How each person reacts to stress and trauma depends on their genetic, developmental, psychological, and environmental background.
 But, since 90 percent of individuals will experience some sort of trauma in their lives, some patterns have emerged.

-The majority of people who are confronted with extreme adversity initially react depression and anxiety before things move back to normal in about a month.
+The majority of people who are confronted with extreme adversity initially react with depression and anxiety before things move back to normal in about a month.
 That doesn’t always happen, because the scope of experience is wide and distributed disproportionately.
 However, emotional, social, and spiritual fitness often helps people move toward resiliency.

-"Mindfulness training is a key method to increase resilience
+“Mindfulness training is a key method to increase resilience.”

-There are four factors for most people regarding building resiliency to change: Mindfulness, exercise, support from other people, and optimism.
+There are four factors for most people regarding building resiliency to change: mindfulness, exercise, support from other people, and optimism.

 “A good deal of research suggests mindfulness training is a key method to increase resilience,” Christopher tells me.
 “It is particularly effective when combined with physical exercise, social support, and an inherent sense of optimism.”

 A common misperception about resilience is that it is a “static trait that is determined at birth.”
-Researchers now know being resilient it is something that can be improved with practice.
+Researchers now know being resilient is something that can be improved with practice.

 According to the American Psychological Association, the road to resiliency includes accepting that change is part of living, nurturing a positive view of yourself, and avoiding viewing a crisis as insurmountable.

 But that’s not always easy.
 One on hand, huge issues like systematic adversity, health problems, and disasters are precisely that — they’re huge and can feel too big to overcome.
 On the other hand, it’s easy to dismiss things like problems at work or at home because they don’t feel big enough.
-While they can nag at your being, you may also try bury your feelings because you’ve dismissed your problems as unimportant.
+While they can nag at your being, you may also try to bury your feelings because you’ve dismissed your problems as unimportant.

 It’s important to remember that life, like resilience, is multifaceted.
 No one benefits from you swallowing anxiety and stress, and those who would judge you for reaching out for support aren’t worth it.

 In the end, to feel resilient is to feel supported by your community and feel that there is an opportunity for excellence in the future.
-The first step to getting there is realizing you’re willing to get some help, and allowing yourself to be patient with the process.
+The first step to getting there is realizing you’re willing to get some help and allowing yourself to be patient with the process.